Linearity of stability conditions: Finite Z and maximal green sequences

-We have already shown that $(2)\then (1)$ since, by Theorem \ref{thm: nonlinear Z correspond to MGSs}, any MGS is given by a finite green path which, by Theorem \ref{thm: finite green (a) implies finite (c)} gives an HN-system which is equivalent to (1) by Theorem \ref{thm: HN statification is Schurian hom orthog}.
-So, it suffices to show that $(1)\then (2)$.
+\begin{proof} We have already shown that $(2)\Rightarrow (1)$ since, by Corollary \ref{thm: nonlinear Z correspond to MGSs}, any MGS is given by a finite green path which, by Theorem \ref{thm: finite green (a) implies finite (c)} gives an HN-system which is equivalent to (1) by Theorem \ref{thm: HN statification is Schurian hom orthog}.
+So, it suffices to show that $(1)\Rightarrow (2)$.
 We use the representation theoretic definition of a maximal green sequence explained in subsection \ref{ss41}.
-We use Lemma B (\ref{lem: finite paths stay in the cluster complex}) to insure that all walls that we encounter are exceptional walls.
+We use Lemma \ref{lem: finite paths stay in the cluster complex} to insure that all walls that we encounter are exceptional walls.

 We recall some standard cluster theory in the language of \cite{InTh}, \cite{IOTW2} and \cite{BMRRT}.
 In checking that the proofs in \cite{InTh} work for modulated quivers we noticed one misprint: In the proof of Lemma 2.8 in \cite{InTh}, the reference should be to ``proof of Lemma VI.6.1 in \cite{ASS} using the trace of $R$ in $U_0$, not $g(R)$.''